Updated On: Jan 21, 2025

 You may be a good driver, but you can still get involved in car collisions and road rage cases.

-It’s because there are a lot of bad drivers out there.
+It’s because there may be a lot of bad drivers on the road.

-There are even designated areas with a higher rate of accidents and road rage cases.
+There are even designated areas with a higher rate of accidents and mishaps.

-You may avoid such areas regularly, but it may only be possible to do so sometimes.
+You should avoid such areas, but it may not be possible to do so every time.

-Several compulsions, like lack of time, occasionally may force you to enter such areas.
+Several compulsions, like a lack of time, may occasionally force you to enter such areas.

-When you enter them, you are scared and in an overthinking mode to protect yourself from any collision.
+When you enter them, you might be scared or overthink to protect yourself from any untoward incident.

-It causes driving anxiety in you as you become too conscious, watchful, and alert.
+It might cause driving anxiety in you as you become overly conscious or watchful.

-It would help to avoid such high accident-prone areas with many imperfect drivers.
+It would be helpful to avoid such high-accident-prone areas with many inexperienced drivers.

-When you can’t avoid them, you should diligently stick to the basics of driving, such as driving slowly, following all possible traffic rules, staying in your lane, and not trying to overtake a car.
+When you can’t avoid them, you should diligently stick to the basics of driving, such as driving slowly, following all possible traffic rules, staying in your lane, and not going out of the way to overtake a car.

 Your Memory Of A Recent Accident Is Still Fresh In Your Mind

-The seventh possible reason behind having sudden driving anxiety can be that the memory of a recent collision is still fresh in your mind.
+The seventh possible reason behind having sudden driving anxiety can be that the memory of a recent collision involving your car is still fresh in your mind.

 When you have an accident or get involved in a car collision, it affects you deeply.